opiopan/pcb-tools-extension/README.md

 ```

 ## DXF file translation
-pcb-tools-extension hsa a function to load a DXF file and handle that as same as RX-274x gerber file or Excellon NC file.<br>
+pcb-tools-extension has a function to load a DXF file and handle that as same as RX-274x gerber file or Excellon NC file.<br>
 In this version, Only line, circle, arc, and polyline objects are recognized and are translated to gerber file or NC file.

-### Two way to tranlate DXF file
+### Two way to translate DXF file
 Both composition objects, ```GerberComposition``` for RX-274x and ```DrillionComposition``` for Excellon, can accept an object created as result of DXF file loaded.
 When composition object dump text stream, DXF data tranclate to appropriate format data.<br>
 The object which represent DXF file, can also output translated data directly by ```save``` method.
 In this case output format is specified by ```filetype``` argument.
-If ```filetype``` argument is ommited, DXF data is translated to RX-274x gerber data.
+If ```filetype``` argument is omitted, DXF data is translated to RX-274x gerber data.

 ```python
 import gerberex